Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-This month’s update are all about improving security when Windows performs basic operations.
-If you want to install the latest updates, you can check out this guide where you’ll also find the direct download links.
+This month’s updates are all about improving the security of most Windows components and apps.
+If you want to install the latest updates, you can use our direct download links.

 We already covered the key changes in these posts.
 Do check them out to learn what’s new: